clearpath-docs/boxer-sphinx-tutorials/doc/BoxerDriving.rst

 .. warning::

-    Moose is a large, heavy, robot capable of reaching high speeds.
+    Boxer is a large, heavy, robot capable of reaching high speeds.
 Careless driving can cause harm to the operator, bystanders, the robot, or other property.
 Always remain vigilant, ensure you have a clear line of sight to the robot, and operate the robot at safe speeds.